spatialos/online-services/docs/content/get-started/quickstart-guide/quickstart-5.md

-# Quickstart: 5.
+# Quickstart guide: 5.
 Connect a game client

 The full connection flow goes something like this: